wschimitsch/running-calc/README.md

 # Running Calculator

-Fitness calculator for running, and similarly applicable to other endurance sports.
-With user input data, the program can calculate things like max aerobic heartrate and VO2 Max in order to guide training as well as establish a gage of one's fitness.
+Fitness calculator for running.
+With user input data, the program can calculate things like max aerobic heartrate and VO2 Max in order to help guide training as well as establish a gage of one's fitness.

-*Please note that all fitness estimates done here are calculations and by no means 100% accurate nor as accurate as lab tests.*

 ## Modules used

+1. sys
-1. math
+2. math
-2. pint
+3. pint

 You must install pint, a module for operating on quantities across various units, for this project.
 You can do this by running:
 > `pip install pint`